CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/test_plans/integration_test_plan.md

 *   **Nightly Builds:** A comprehensive set of integration tests (Daily/Nightly Regression) will run to catch regressions that might have slipped through earlier stages.
 *   **Before Major Releases/Version Bumps:** All integration tests (Full Regression) will be executed as a final quality gate.
 *   **After Dependency Updates:** If any NuGet packages or core .NET framework versions are updated, a Full Regression will be triggered.
-*   **After Significant Code Refactoring in `OpenEchoSystem.GuardClauses`:** Targeted integration tests related to the refactored areas, along with a Smoke Regression, will be run.
+*   **After Significant Code Refactoring in `CosmicLexicon.Foundation.GuardClauses`:** Targeted integration tests related to the refactored areas, along with a Smoke Regression, will be run.

 ### 4.2.
 Test Prioritization and Tagging